Somatic Therapy

 • Grounding exercises to anchor you in the present moment

-• Gentle movement or stretching to release tension
+• Gentle movement or stretching to release stored tension

 • Mindful body scanning to increase awareness of physical sensations

-• Pendulation and titration to approach difficult sensations safely
+• Pendulation and titration to safely approach difficult emotions

-• Resourcing to strengthen your internal sense of safety
+• Resourcing to strengthen your internal safety systems

-Somatic therapy can be a stand-alone approach or seamlessly woven into EMDR and ART sessions.
+Somatic therapy can stand alone or be woven seamlessly into EMDR or ART Intensive sessions.

-• Prepare the nervous system before processing difficult memories
+• Prepare the nervous system before trauma processing

-This creates a whole-person approach—supporting both your mind and body through every stage of healing.
+This creates a whole-person approach — supporting your mind, body, and nervous system in every stage of healing.

 • Feel disconnected from your body or emotions